 Those Guilty Creatures is a performance/producing collective, made up of Ryan Dobrin and Carina Goebelbecker.
 We are grounded in ensemble-based music and movement work and are dedicated to raising the volume on quieted voices.
-Previous projects include our revival of Dutchman, performed at Access Theater in November 2019, and our original devised piece She’s a Witch!, which premiered at The Tank in June 2019.
+Previous projects include our site-specific dark comedy The Voices in Your Head, experiential and ensemble-based screenlife short film The Homiesexuals: a social media tragedy, collaborative dance party wanna dance?, revival of Dutchman, performed at Access Theater in November 2019, and original devised piece She’s a Witch!, which premiered at The Tank in June 2019.

 After going to high school together and studying devising, dance, and performance, Ryan and Carina went to separate colleges to solidify their love of theatre.
 Having reunited post-school, they found their separate educations complement their shared aesthetic.
 They are building a community of collaborators, equally as invested in sifting through hard conversations.